projectacrn/acrn-hypervisor/doc/user-guides/acrn-dm-parameters.rst

          -s 7,xhci,1-2,2-2

-       This configuration means the virtual xHCI will appear in PCI slot 7 in UOS.
-Any physical USB device attached on 1-2 (bus 1, port 2) or 2-2 (bus 2, port 2) will be detected by UOS and be used as expected.
-To determine which bus and port a USB device is attached, you could run ``lsusb -t`` in SOS.
+       This configuration means the virtual xHCI will appear in PCI slot 7 in User VM.
+Any physical USB device attached on 1-2 (bus 1, port 2) or 2-2 (bus 2, port 2) will be detected by User VM and be used as expected.
+To determine which bus and port a USB device is attached, you could run ``lsusb -t`` in Service VM.

        ::